census-instrumentation/opencensus-service/README.md

 ### Architecture Overview

-The OpenCensus Collector runs as a standalone instance and receives spans and metrics exporterd by one or more OpenCensus Clients or Agents, or by tasks/agents that emit in one of the supported protocols.
+The OpenCensus Collector runs as a standalone instance and receives spans and metrics exporterd by one or more OpenCensus Libraries or Agents, or by tasks/agents that emit in one of the supported protocols.
 The Collector is configured to send data to the configured exporter(s).
 The following figure summarizes the deployment architecture: